moderndatacompany/dataos.info/docs/quick_guides/index.md

 ## :interfaces-lens: Using Data Modeling Layer

-Learn how to examine and experiment with logical models using the Lens component of DataOS.
+Learn how to examine and experiment with logical models, the Lens component of DataOS.
 Lens will help you to understand data relationships and conduct experiments to derive insights from the data.

 <div class= "grid cards" markdown>